 - You will receive a confirmation from Z-CERT and within 5 working days you will receive a response to your report with an assessment of the report and an expected date for a solution.

 - As the reporter of the problem, Z-CERT will keep you informed about the progress of resolving the problem.

 - In communications about the reported problem, Princess Máxima Center will, if you wish, mention your name as the discoverer.

 - As a thank you for your help, Princess Máxima Center offers a reward.
-Depending on the severity of the security problem and the quality of the report, that reward can range from a T-shirt to gift certificates for up to 300 euros.
+Depending on the severity of the security problem and the quality of the report, that reward can range.

 Not in scope